Course details

-We’ve completely overhauled our curriculum to be fit for 2023, with new modules on e-sports, videography, social media, feature writing, commentary and punditry, data analysis and visualisation, the societal impact of journalism, and more.
+We’ve made changes to our curriculum to ensure that we’re fit for the industry as it is.
+New modules on e-sports, videography, commentary and punditry, data analysis and visualisation, and the societal impact of journalism complement those delivered with focus on more established aspects of the profession.

 As well as producing content, you’ll also be asked to analyse the work of current journalists to understand what best practice looks like.
 You will also learn more generally about communication, media, and societal issues in journalism.